How to make Word documents accessible

 - do not use colour alone to show meaning, for example, red text to show importance

-- check that text over multi-colour backgrounds, such as photos or semi-transparent graphics, is still readable
+- check that text over backgrounds such as photos or patterned images is still readable

-Many of Word's built-in styles do not meet colour accessibility requirements, so check them before you use them.
+Many of Word’s built-in styles do not meet accessibility requirements, so check them before use.

 To modify or change a heading style colour in Word:

-- Go to Styles, then select the text style, for example, Heading 1.
+- Select Styles, then select the text style (for example, Heading 1).

-- Go to the Formatting toolbar to change the colour.
+- Use the formatting toolbar to change the colour.

 Non-text content must meet a minimum contrast ratio of at least 3:1.